Published 2023-03-11.

 Low Level Git Commands (‘Plumbing Internals’).

-If you are unfamiliar with git
+If you are unfamiliar with Git’s low-level plumbing,

-and its language bindings will probably be confusing and frustrating.
+working with libgit2 and its language bindings will probably be confusing and frustrating.

 Terminology

-API defines a hierarchy of terms.
+The Libgit2 API defines a hierarchy of terms.

 Knowing these definitions greatly helps one

-understand how to work with libgit2
+understand how to work with libgit2,

 and language bindings to that API.

-A diff
+A diff consists of deltas,

-which contain patch
+which contain patches,

-which contain hunk
+which contain hunks,

-which contain line
+which contain lines.

 The terms are defined below, along with the names of the Ruby classes that implement them.
 I have paraphrased the documentation where appropriate.